What is Strategic Management?

 Competitive industries enjoy a high degree of innovation and evolved competitive and marketing strategies.

-Value chain consists of a list of processes or activities that a company performs to bring a product or service into the market.
+The value chain consists of a list of processes or activities that a company performs to bring a product or service into the market.
 The activities are divided into two functions:

 #1.
 Primary activities